xuewenfei/modular_rails/wiki/book.md

 end
 Don’t forget  to  do  that  when  you work  on  your  own modules.
 Let’s run  bundle install   from  the parent  application to  get all the gems  we  just  added.
-Don’t forget  to  restart your  server.Step 2:  Fix the assets  folder Once  again,  we  have  to  fix and rearrange the assets  folder  to  add one more  level.
+Don’t forget  to  restart your  server.

+Step 2:  Fix the assets  folder
+Once  again,  we  have  to  fix and rearrange the assets  folder  to  add one more  level.
 Change your  assets  folder  inside  the  Core   engine  to  look  like  this  or  use the commands  below. assets/